Our Curriculum Intent

 Our curriculum offer is carefully planned to meet the needs of our children, mitigating against the impact of transition to ensure rapid progress.
 Our intention is that inspirational experiences, in an inclusive environment, engage and enthuse children, opening their eyes to the world of possibilities before them.
 Our adventurous curriculum and extraordinary experiences promotes resilience and excellent learning behaviours.
 Children know that, through their efforts, they can achieve success.
 They understand the challenges we currently face in the world and actively seek to be part of the solution- they will know that they can make a difference.

-Our curriculum is underpinned by our explicit learning powers:
+Our learning powers:

 • Be resilient

 • Stay focused

 • Review and reflect

 These learning powers give our children the skills to be successful, now and throughout life.
 We aim to build resilience and encourage a positive mindset amongst our children understanding that it is often through mistakes we learn the most.
 Each year group has a Learning Ambassador who support their class in developing, embedding and utilising their learning powers to be successful in all they do.

 Our curriculum is focused on ensuring children gain a rich and deep knowledge and skill set across all primary subjects with the aim of ensuring pupils are ready for the next stage of their learning.
 Our families are key partners in developing their children’s knowledge and we work closely with them to inform, share, celebrate and support their child’s learning.
 We are a reflective school and continually strive to improve our teaching and learning; staff development is highly valued and closely aligned to rigorous school improvement.
 Partnerships with subject matter experts are utilised to enhance the expertise of staff and the richness of experiences our children receive.